 To obtain a minor in philosophy, you are not required to go through the same procedures as you would when applying for a major.
 You need to complete 18 credit hours from the requirements listed above and you will need to declare the minor (Code #1251) along with your major in order for the minor to appear on your final academic transcript.
 However, the Philosophy Program does have an application for the minor if you want to receive a Certificate of completion from the program, if you want to receive advice from a philosophy professor about the philosophy course work which best suits your needs, if you want to learn about upcoming trends in the field or possible new course offerings, or if you just want to talk about anything philosophical!
 Remember, if you don't declare the minor in philosophy, it won't appear on your final transcript and if you don't fill out an application for the minor, you won't receive a Certificate of completion.

-A general education assessment every semester for the following courses: Philosophy 203--Introduction to Ethics, Philosophy 204--Introduction to Logic, and Philosophy 221--Critical Thinking.
+A general education assessment is conducted every semester for the following courses: Philosophy 203--Introduction to Ethics, Philosophy 204--Introduction to Logic, and Philosophy 221--Critical Thinking.

-These courses are assessed as part of our institutional and departmental accreditation processes.
+These courses are assessed as part of our institutional accreditation process.
+Dr. Ephriam Janssen is the General Education Assessment Coordinator for Philosophy